markh-de/KiVar/README.md

 How to read the rules:

  * Variation aspect is `BOOT_SRC` (with choice `EMMC` currently applied in the figure).
-The Aspect Identifier is specified in a dedicated field for each involved component, so that the (visible) Expressions are short.
-   The Aspect Identifier field (`Var.Aspect`) is kept invisible, except for component R9, where it is moved to the top of the figure for documentation purposes.
-   _Hint:_ Uncheck the "Allow automatic placement" option for such moved fields.
  * **R9**: For choices `NAND` and `JP` this part is unfitted, else (`SD` and `EMMC`, handled by [Implicit Defaults](#implicit-defaults)) fitted.
  * **R10**: For choices `SD`, `EMMC` and `JP` this part is unfitted, else (`NAND`) fitted.
  * **R11**: For choices `SD`, `NAND` and `JP` this part is unfitted, else (`EMMC`) fitted.

+> **Note:**
+> The Aspect Identifier is specified in a dedicated field for each involved component, so that the (visible) Expressions can be kept short.
+> The Aspect Identifier field (`Var.Aspect`) is kept invisible, except for component R9, from where it is moved to the top of the figure for documentation purposes.
+> _Hint:_ In the Schematic Editor, uncheck the "Allow automatic placement" option for such moved fields.

 This example uses only classic [Combined Format](#combined) Expressions.